kalyanikommula/shopping-list/README.md

 [Balsamiq](https://balsamiq.com/) - was used to create site wireframes.

 # Bugs and Issues
+ It is showing an 'application error' during deployment because I did not include the project name in the Profile folder.
+Additionally Static files were not being uploaded post-deployment on heroku until I  installed  whitenoise package.
+However, I faced a similar problem with media files, which was attributed to incorrect syntax in the Cloudinary field configuration.

+sometimes when I run the server the system asking install gunicorn package which is already I installed.
+I get 'keyerror' issue when I write the code for search page because 'search' key does not get in my dictionary to overcome this issue I added empty string in the dictionary and also added search name given to the name attribute where it is need.

+'Runtime errors' often occur when necessary modules are not imported, leading to syntax issues.

 # Deployment
 This project was deployed using Github and Heroku.